Skip to content

 PowerShell

-To access environment variables in Windows PowerShell, add the $env prefix to the variable name:
+To access environment variables in the Windows PowerShell environment, prefix the variable name with $env:

 variables: